1990 Bohol Sea earthquake: Tectonic setting

 The Philippines is usually prone to earthquakes due to its location within the Pacific Ring of Fire, where most of the world's seismological events occur.
 The Bohol Sea is home to segments of the Philippine fault system, a system of fault line extending from the Northwestern province of Ilocos Sur, transversing through Quezon province, Masbate Island and the Eastern Visayas region, and ending at the end of Davao Gulf.
 The fault that had ruptured suggested a northeast–southwest trending nodal plane.
 However, overlaying layers of milocene dated limestone suggested that the fault was inactive for numerous years.

 Earthquake

-The epicentre of the quake was located 17 km southeast of Tagbilaran City and was due to the rupture of an unknown normal fault line offshore Bohol island.
+The epicentre of the quake was located 17 km southeast of Tagbilaran and was due to the rupture of an unknown normal fault line offshore Bohol island.
 The ruptures have caused dipping in a southeastern direction.
-It recorded a moment magnitude of 6.7–6.8, measuring an intensity of VII (Destructive) on the PHIVOLCS Intensity Scale, as well as a maximum intensity of VIII (Damaging tremor) on the Rossi-Forrel scale recorded in Tagbilaran City.
+It recorded a moment magnitude of 6.7–6.8, measuring an intensity of VII (Destructive) on the PHIVOLCS Intensity Scale, as well as a maximum intensity of VIII (Damaging tremor) on the Rossi-Forrel scale recorded in Tagbilaran.

 Approximately 30 minutes after the mainshock, an aftershock with a close magnitude of 6.6 occurred near the same area, with a different slip pattern, directing in a northwestward direction.
 The said aftershock caused some damage and further worsened the conditions from the already affected buildings.